MRNaqvi/Repeatability-Data-Set/README.md

 # Data Analysis and Validation

-This script outlines the process for analyzing and validating the NED-2 repeatability dataset.
+This script outlines the process for analyzing and validating the NED-2 repeatability dataset using https://docs.niryo.com/dev/pyniryo/v1.1.2/en/index.html.

 This script is designed to evaluate the repeatability of a robotic system by executing a series of movements to a defined reference pose and measuring the deviation from this pose over multiple repetitions.
 The key steps include: